shadowystupidcoder/Solana-Phantom-Wallet-Vault-Decryptor/README.md

-# JS Phantom Vault Decryptor
+# Solana Phantom Vault Decryptor

 Majority of credit should go to: [cyclone-github/phantom_pwn](https://github.com/cyclone-github/phantom_pwn) and https://github.com/blandyuk

-The same seed phrase used as seen in the Go writeup.
+The same seed phrase is used here that can be found in the Go writeup.